Fuel prices increased because Centre spent money on giving free Covid vaccines: Union minister

 The base price of petrol is Rs 40 per litre and the taxes imposed by Centre and states increase the cost, Rameswar Teli said.

-Union Minister for State of Petroleum and Natural Gas Rameswar Teli said that the fuel prices in the country were high as the government spent money to provide free Covid-19 vaccination to citizens, ANI reported on Monday.
+Union Minister for State of Petroleum and Natural Gas Rameswar Teli said that the fuel prices in the country were high because the government spent money to provide free Covid-19 vaccination to citizens, ANI reported on Monday.

 “Fuel prices are not high but include the tax levied,” he said on Saturday while addressing mediapersons in Guwahati.
 “You must have taken a free vaccine, where will the money come from?
 You have not paid the money, this is how it was collected.”